hurlab/richCluster/README.md

 ## Troubleshooting
-Note: If you are receiving errors, please try renaming your columns of interest to 'Term' and 'GeneID' across all genesets of interest, and make sure the formatting of the columns is consistent (eg, same Term/GeneID name spellings) across all datasets.
+Note: If you are receiving errors, please try renaming your columns of interest to 'Term' and 'GeneID' across all gene sets of interest, and make sure the formatting of the columns is consistent (eg, same Term/GeneID name spellings) across all datasets.

-If that doesn't work, feel free to raise a GitHub issue or email @ssh2198@columbia.edu and I'll try to help you with your problem.
+If that doesn't work, feel free to raise a GitHub issue or email hurlabshared@gmail.com, and we'll try to help you with your problem.

+## Developer
+Primary developer: Sarah Hong (Columbia University)<br>
+Principal investigator: Junguk Hur (University of North Dakota)